rgwood/Project-Santa-Cruz-Private-Preview/user-guides/prototyping/create-nocode-vision.md

-# Create a No Code Vision Solution and Deploy it to a Project Santa Cruz Dev Kit
+# Create a no-code vision solution and deploy it to a Project Santa Cruz Development Kit

-Project Santa Cruz enables you to build a complete computer vision solution and deploy it to your Project Santa Cruz Dev Kit.
-This article will guide you through the process of training a vision AI model and deploying it to the dev kit.
+Project Santa Cruz enables you to build and deploy complete computer vision solutions, from simple no-code models to more advanced solutions.
+This article will guide you through the process of creating, training, and deploying a custom object detection or image classification model to your devkit.
+This is a no-code solution that is suitable for developers with little to no AI experience and those just getting started with Project Santa Cruz.

 ## Prerequisites

 * Project Santa Cruz Development Kit with the Azure Eye SoM connected.

 * [Onboarding](https://github.com/microsoft/Project-Santa-Cruz-Private-Preview/blob/main/user-guides/getting_started/azure-subscription-onboarding.md) complete.

 * [OOBE](https://github.com/microsoft/Project-Santa-Cruz-Private-Preview/blob/main/user-guides/getting_started/oobe.md) complete.

 * Default vision and web stream AI modules deployed.

 * Azure subscription with the following services enabled:
     - Storage
     - Web